 How to move on the island?

 Although you can rent a car, a boat or take the bus in Aruba, for me, with so much of the good weather, the priceless beauty of nature and the sea there is no better way to explore this small tropical island on foot or by bike.
 Aruba is a small enough for a bike, except I’m not sure about the tires with all those cactuses over there.
 This time, it doesn’t sound smart to ride a bicycle in the middle of the beautiful nature, in the desert surrounded by tropical cactuses.
-Probably the tires will be gone in a zip.
+Probably the tires will be gone in the blink of an eye.
 Well, I guess is safe enough and a good option if you could just manage to avoid the cactuses.

 In the end, I’d just wanna mention one of the most interesting facts I found about Aruba: starting from the first half of 18th century until the beginning of the 20th-century gold mining was very IN on the island when anyone in Aruba could dig for gold, until the discovery of the oil took place, the golden era ended and the Oil Refinery was opened in the city of San Nicolas.
 It may not come as that much of a surprise that gold was found in this small island in the middle of the Caribbean.
 After all in our oceans, there are more than 25 millions dollars of gold.
 Pay a visit to Bushiribana, the place where gold was discovered for the first time (bring your own shovel to try your luck cuz you can’t rent one :)).